-a.
-Lecturer/Visiting Faculty

-- i.
-Lecturers/Visiting Faculty are full-time, non-tenure-track at-will members of Limestone University faculty.
-The minimum requirements for appointment as a lecturer/visiting faculty are the master's degree or equivalent with 18 graduate hours in the teaching field. - ii.
-Lecturer/Visiting Faculty appointments are made on an annual basis for a period of either nine (9) months or twelve (12) months, depending on hire for day campus or evening/online. - iii.
+- a.
+Lecturer/Visiting Faculty - i.
+Lecturers/Visiting Faculty are full-time, non-tenure-track, at-will members of Limestone University faculty.
+The minimum requirement for appointment is a master's degree in the teaching field. - ii.
+Lecturer/Visiting Faculty appointments are made annually for nine (9) months or twelve (12) months, depending on hire for day campus or online. - iii.
 Lecturers/Visiting Faculty teach a normal load of 15 credit hours per semester over that calendar year unless given release time for other duties. - iv.
-Lecturers/Visiting Faculty may be renewed pending satisfactory evaluation of teaching and other duties by the academic department or department chairperson. - v.
+Lecturers/Visiting Faculty may be renewed pending satisfactory evaluation of teaching and other duties by the Academic Dean. - v.
 Lecturers/Visiting Faculty are hired and appointed by the processes used to hire and appoint all full-time faculty, regardless of tenure track status, outlined in the Method of Initial Appointment. - vi.
-Lecturers/Visiting Faculty report to their respective College Dean and department chair. - vii.
-For Lecturers Only: Like other full-time faculty, Lecturers are expected to devote time to service, which can include recruitment, advising, assisting with student registration, attending graduations, providing input for the selection of library materials, assisting with the development of the semester schedule, maintaining currency in teaching discipline, and attending and participating in department, College, and faculty meetings.
+Lecturers/Visiting Faculty report to their respective College Dean. - vii.
+For Lecturers Only: Like other full-time faculty, Lecturers are expected to devote time to service, which can include recruitment, advising, assisting with student registration, attending graduations, providing input for the selection of library materials, assisting with the development of the semester schedule, maintaining currency in the teaching discipline, and attending and participating in department, College, and faculty meetings.